— Mickey Mouse

 Take Part in Mrs. Heuer”s Summer Math Challenge using your packet and any of the sites below.
-You will receive copies of this in your report card, and you can also access it here: Summer Math Challenge
+You will receive copies of this in your report card, and you can also access information in the eFC.

 Here are some links to check out for summer math practice: